Links

 Nature Conservation (Animals) Regulation 2020

 Lists native birds that you are legally allowed to keep in Queensland.
-Our members and all Queensland aviculturists should keep a link to this Act on their desktop.
-This regulation came into effect on 22nd August 2020 so keepers of permitted native species need to be aware of the requirements of the new legislation.
+Our members and all Queensland aviculturists should keep a link to this Act on their web device.
+This regulation came into effect on 22nd August 2020 so keepers of native animal species need to be aware of the requirements of the new legislation whether or not the species need a licence to keep.
+As a 'regulation' this is subordinate legislation, which means that it can be changed by the Department without being passed in Parliament, as is the case with the parent Act.

 Guidelines for the Welfare of Pet Birds in Australia